engineervix/vim-configs/windows/readme.md

-# vim setup on my Ubuntu Gnome Desktop
+# vim setup on my Windows Machines

 to be updated ...